-RekordBox Vs Serato Which is best? – A comparison
+RekordBox Vs Serato Which DJ Software is best?

 There’s some healthy competition for DJ software at the moment with some big players leading the industry.
 Each pushing each other forward and gaining notoriety for their features, performance and compatibility.

 Arguably the two best right now are Pioneer’s RekordBox and Serato DJ Pro.
 Both of which are highly regarded in the DJ industry.

 But which is best?
 What are the side by side comparisons of these DJ apps?
 What DJ hardware to the work with and ultimately which is the best?
 Rekordbox or Serato DJ Pro?

 Lets take a look at what makes them so good and what DJ software is the best for you.

 Reckordbox is the pioneering DJ software created by the aptly named Pioneer brand.
 If you’ve been anywhere near a DJ booth for the past 30 years you’ll know that Pioneer is pretty much the industry standard when it comes to DJ decks and controllers.

 Pioneer DJ as a brand has been through multiple owners in the past couple of decades, from Kawasaki to AlphaTheta to KKR and Noritsu.
 Its safe to say this brand is highly prized.
 No matter who owned the brand the ethos has remained the same.
 Creating world-leading industry standard DJ hardware for use in clubs, concerts, festivals and yes even weddings.

 If you’re a serious DJ you’d definitely be seriously considering owning Pioneer DJ hardware.